Lee Taft’s Full-Day Workshop

 Challenging Coaches to Think Bigger and See Human Athletic Movements Through a Bigger Lens

-With Lee’s highly dynamic workshop, you won’t be sitting in a chair all day listening to someone speak.
+With Lee’s highly dynamic workshop, you won’t be sitting in a chair listening to someone speak all day.
 He will involve you in a learning-based approach in a practical, lecture, and open discussion format.

 Lee’s workshops are set up to give you as much learning and experience as possible.
 You will walk away having an energized approach to training and gain the practical knowledge to make it happen.

-Presentations are 4-5 hours in length with the a one or two day option.
+Presentations are 4-5 hours long with the one or two-day option.

 7 Movement Patterns of Athleticism

 The Foundation of Athletic Speed is built around Lee’s 7 Movement Patterns Approach.
-The seven foundational patterns are what allow athletes to build a specialized skill set when appropriate.
+The seven foundational patterns allow athletes to build a specialized skill set when appropriate.

 - Linear Acceleration